Whimsy Stick

 The 5-Session Ramp, Step By Step

 Run sessions 1 to 2 days apart.
 Don’t rush.
 The brain needs time between sessions to consolidate the new behavior.
-Also, the body needs time to recover from a new high-intensity activity.
+The body needs time to physically recover from a new high-intensity activity.
+Both matter.

 01